-Google shipped LiteRT-LM v0.10.1 on April 3, 2026 — one day after Gemma 4’s public release — with full Gemma 4 support, a rewritten developer CLI, and Qualcomm NPU acceleration.
+Google shipped LiteRT-LM v0.10.1 on April 3, 2026 (one day after Gemma 4’s public release) with full Gemma 4 support, a rewritten developer CLI, and Qualcomm NPU acceleration.
 (LiteRT-LM Releases) Alongside it, Google made a quiet distribution decision: MTP prediction heads were present in LiteRT-exported Gemma 4 weights and absent from the public HuggingFace release at launch.
-(Gemma 4 Was Released Without MTP Data — FlowHunt) Google corrected the omission on May 5, 2026, shipping standalone MTP drafter models for all four Gemma 4 variants under Apache 2.0, with Transformers, vLLM, SGLang, MLX, and Ollama all adding support on day one.
-(Accelerating Gemma 4: faster inference with multi-token prediction drafters — Google Blog) Teams deploying on llama.cpp still face that cost: the framework has an open feature request for Gemma 4 MTP drafter support and no implementation as of this writing.
-(Feature Request: support MTP drafters · llama.cpp #22747)
+(Gemma 4 Was Released Without MTP Data, FlowHunt) Google corrected the omission on May 5, 2026, shipping standalone MTP drafter models for all four Gemma 4 variants under Apache 2.0, with Transformers, vLLM, SGLang, MLX, and Ollama all adding support on day one.
+(Accelerating Gemma 4: faster inference with multi-token prediction drafters, Google Blog) Teams deploying on llama.cpp faced that cost for roughly a month.
+[Updated June 2026] llama.cpp has since closed the gap: PR #23398, authored by am17an, merged to master on June 7, 2026 and shipped in build b9549, adding native Gemma 4 MTP support for the 31B dense and 26B A4B variants, with the E2B and E4B assistant drafters following in PR #24282.
+Feature request #22747 is now closed.
+The asymmetry this article was built on has largely resolved, and the body below preserves the original analysis with inline updates marking what changed.

 What LiteRT-LM v0.10.1 Actually Ships